DengYuelin/object_detection_profiling/readme.md

 python3 ./scripts/yolo.py
 ```

-**NOTE:** The implementation uses the same onnx model as the C++ example for main inference, but adopts the official post-processing implementation for the raw network output.
-The post-processing implementation is included in `scripts/utils/general.py`.
+**NOTE:** The implementation now uses the same implementation model as the C++ example for main inference.

 #### Understanding the basics

-Research and answer the following question to make sure you understand how YOLO inference work.
+Research and answer the following question to make sure you understand how YOLO inference works.

 > **TASKS:**
 > Answer the following questions: